 You will also want to distribute and explain your classroom syllabus, rules, and a basic synopsis of not only what the class will involve, but the idea of debate tournaments and what they entail.
-Several examples of syllabi and student paperwork packets are in the COACHING - START OF YEAR PAPERWORK folder.
+Several examples of syllabi and student paperwork packets are in the COACHING link.